 - High interest: By far, the biggest negative associated with store credit cards is their interest rate.
-A recent CreditCards.com survey showed the average APR on America’s biggest retail-branded credit cards had increased to 23.43 percent, far higher than the average for all credit cards (15 percent).
-Some have APRs climbing to almost 30 percent.
-And remember that zero percent financing we discussed?
+A 2016 CreditCards.com survey showed the average APR on America’s biggest retail-branded credit cards had increased to nearly 24 percent, far higher than the average for all credit cards (15.18 percent).
+And remember that zero-percent financing we discussed?
 If you don’t pay off your purchase within the allotted time, many store cards go back and apply the interest retroactively.
 So let’s say you had 18 months to pay off a $2,000 purchase, but you still had a $200 balance at the end of the financing period.
-The store will then tack on 18 months’ worth of interest to your balance.
+The store will then tack on 18 months of interest to your balance.
 Yikes!

 - Limited use: Some store cards may offer the same flexibility as a regular credit card, but others can only be used at that particular retailer.
 In addition, you may have a very low spending limit.
 Both affect whether or not the cards are a good deal, particularly when you consider the ding to your credit score that we’re going to talk about next.

 - Credit damage: Your credit score gets dinged slightly every time you have it pulled for a card application, and your score will also suffer if your card balances are too high.
 The damage can be felt in other ways.
 When reviewing loan applications, creditors not only consider how much debt you have but also how much existing credit is available to you.
 If you already have enough credit to go on a $20,000 spending bender, lenders might be hesitant to give you access to more cash.